The Ultimate Guide To A Real Estate Syndication Structure

 Being an active real estate investor for me at this point in my career is out of the question.

-That’s why I chose to become a passive investor.
+That’s why I chose the passive role instead.

-Investing in syndications allows you to put your money into real estate without having to do the work of finding or managing the property yourself.
+Investing in syndications allows you to put your money into larger properties without having to do the work of finding or managing the property yourself.

 So I can take that $50,000 and invest as a passive investor.
 My investment would be paired with someone else that puts in $50,000 and another that puts in $100,000 and on and on.